Neural-Systems-at-UIO/QUINT_workflow/docs/QUINTintro.rst

 .. tip::
    **Visit** `EBRAINS <https://ebrains.eu/service/quint/>`_ **for more information about QUINT.**

 The QUINT workflow comprises a flexible suite of software designed to support atlas-based quantification of labelled features in series of histological images from mouse or rat brain.
 All the software are GUI-based, with no coding ability required.
 It generates counts and % coverage per atlas-region, in addition to point clouds for visualising the features in 3D.
-QUINT involves several defined steps:
+QUINT involves clearly defined steps:

 .. image:: images/QUINT.png

-1. **Image preparation** using Nutil
+1. **Image preparation** using Nutil or another image analysis tool.
 2. **Atlas-registration** with QuickNII, VisuAlign and/or DeepSlice.
 They support registration of the images to a reference atlas such as the Allen Mouse Brain Atlas or the Waxholm Atlas of the Sprague Dawley rat.
-Linear registration is first performed using QuickNII, then VisuAlign allows refinement of the registration using non-linear methods.
+Linear registration is performed using QuickNII, then VisuAlign allows refinement of the registration using non-linear methods.
 For coronal mouse brain sections, DeepSlice can automate the linear registration step.
 3. **Feature extraction** using Ilastik or another image analysis tool.
-4. **Quantification** with Nutil
+4. **Quantification** with Nutil.
-5. Optional **quality control** with QCAlign: it supports quality control of the section images, as well as quality control of the atlas-registration.
+5. **Quality Control** with QCAlign.
+This is optional and supports quality control of the section images, as well as quality control of the atlas-registration.
 It also enables exploration of the atlas hierarchy and creation of a customized level for the quantification.
 6. **Visualisation** with the 3D Meshview Atlas Viewer.

 **Watch our video tutorial**